debtcollective/student-debt-campaign/src/pages/index.md

       answer to this question is: Stop fleecing working people while denying us our public goods.
-In fact, maybe the reason billionaire Betsy DeVos and company actually oppose College for All is because they don’t want their taxes to go up.
+In fact, maybe the reason billionaire Betsy DeVos and company actually oppose College for All is because they don’t want their taxes to go up."
-    question: >-
-      Wouldn’t cancelling student debt require people who didn’t go to college to pay the tuition bills of people who did?
+    question: Wouldn’t cancelling student debt require people who didn’t go to college to pay the tuition bills of people who did?
-  - answer: >-
-      Academic research shows that eliminating student debt for everyone would provide a significant boost to the economy.
+  - answer: Academic research shows that eliminating student debt for everyone would provide a significant boost to the economy.
 Specifically, a debt jubilee would  boost the economy by approximately $100 billion a year for at least 10 years, yielding lower unemployment rates, increased spending, and more.
       The study also shows that full cancellation would have only a moderate effect on the federal budget deficit.
 [Read the full report here](http://www.levyinstitute.org/publications/the-macroeconomic-effects-of-student-debt-cancellation).
-    question: 'What impact will cancelling student debt have on the economy? '
+    question: "What impact will cancelling student debt have on the economy? "
-  - answer: >-
-      The good news is that it doesn’t cost very much to get rid of all student debt.
-[A study by
-      economists](http://www.levyinstitute.org/pubs/rpr_2_6.pdf) estimated that
-      eliminating all $1.5 trillion in student debt would grow the economy by
+  - answer: The good news is that it doesn’t cost very much to get rid of all student debt.
+[A study by economists](http://www.levyinstitute.org/pubs/rpr_2_6.pdf) estimated that eliminating all $1.5 trillion in student debt would grow the economy by
       $86 billion to $108 billion every year and create over a million jobs a